-"I do not suggest oils for managing dandruff," Hill tells us.
+"I do not suggest oils for managing dandruff," Hill notes.
 "A big misconception is that applying oil directly to the scalp relieves dandruff.
 As previously stated, pre-shampoo scalp oiling may be ok to use when treating dandruff.
 [However,] it depends on the severity of the problem.
 Our scalps are a delicate microbiome made up of healthy yeast, called malassezia, and other necessary bacteria.

 "Certain oils can feed and disrupt the balance of bacteria, which promotes the development of unhealthy bacteria."
 As a result of the disruption, Hill says, "The accumulation of rapidly shedding skin cells, dandruff, along with a buildup of excess oil and sebum, can create a larger dandruff and scalp problem."
 For those that deal with dandruff, Hill suggests sticking with water-based tonics.
 We like Design Essentials Peppermint & Aloe Soothing Scalp Tonic ($11).
 And for additional scalp maintenance, use a scalp scrub, such as Ouai Scalp & Body Scrub ($38), to remove flaking skin and product buildup.

 Shop the Best Scalp Oils

 A go-to oil for naturals is coconut oil.
 Unfortunately, coconut oil, even in all its moisturizing glory, doesn't work on all hair types.
 If you have low porosity hair, give this oil a try.
 Made with sunflower, grapeseed, and baobab oils, the inflammatory mixture can be used as a scalp treatment to reduce dandruff and promote hair growth.

 Because avocado oil is lighter compared to others, it's quick-absorbing and doesn't feel as greasy—ideal for those just getting their start in scalp oils.

 This multi-purpose hair and scalp oil features a formula rich in essential oils to prevent dry scalp.

 This organic black castor oil encourages hair growth and repairs damaged scalp with its conditioning, strengthening properties.